Things to do in Quito

 Quito rooftops Historic district of Quito, as seen from the Basilica tower.

-The narrow streets of the Old town are best explored by foot.
+The narrow streets of the Old Town are best explored by foot.
 The historic district is full of European-style houses and colonial red-time roofs.
+Walk it.
+Let the city talk to you.
 As a compliment to stoplights, the traffic is regulated by officers standing in intersections, armed with whistles that sound like angry birds.

 Vista Hermosa Café Mirador on Mejia street is a great place to get your bearings of the city.
 Order a smoothie on the rooftop terrace and gaze at the city that sprawls over the winding hills.